Skip to main content

 • monetization

-Users express frustration with the game's monetization strategy, urging developers to allocate resources towards advertising instead of updates and to reduce the game's price.
+Users express frustration with the game's monetization strategy, urging developers to allocate resources towards advertising instead of frequent updates and to consider lowering the game's price.

-• “Please divert the money and time you're using to update the game into advertising and, for God's sake, lower the price.”
+• “Please divert the money and time you're using to update the game into advertising and, for God's sake, lower the prices.”

 Buy Grapple Tournament